digitalbricklayer/techteapotcom/content/posts/the-test-um-tri-porter-has-landed.md

 It isn't in the on-line shop yet, so please bear with us.
 It will be available early next week as soon as we have the images and web copy sorted out.

-2007 is off to a great start...and I think it's only going to get better :)
+2007 is off to a great start...and I think it's only going to get better :smile: